jonhjelm/docs-and-training/code_examples/Java/skeleton_syncservice/README.md

 =======================================

-This is a bare-bone skeleton of a Java synchronous-service application, wrapped in a Docker container.
+This is a bare-bone skeleton of a Java synchronous-service application, wrapped in a Docker container containig a Glassfish 5.0 Java application server.

 ## Prerequisites
-You only need to have Docker installed on your machine, all the rest is handled by Docker containers.
+To build, run, and test this skeleton service, you only need to have Docker installed on your machine.
+All required software is already bundled in Docker containers.

+For further development based on this skeleton, it is highly recommended to use a Java IDE such as Netbeans.

 ## Build, configure, and run the service
 ### Build